 We are so incredibly lucky to live in a province where autumn truly transforms the land around us.
 Early October is the perfect backdrop for so many adventures, whether it’s updated family photos, a picturesque hike, or just a quiet drive with the babies falling asleep in the backseat.
 Just in time for fall, we thought we’d share a few of our favourite ideas for exploring the best Southern New Brunswick has to offer for autumn family outings – and then check the links at the end to several other New Brunswick Mama’s ideas for celebrating fall in our province!

 Snow hills make perfect fall getaways!
-Ride the Alpine Chair Lift to the top of the mountain to enjoy the view on Saturday, October 6th during Poley Mountain’s annual Fall Festival.
+Ride the Alpine Chair Lift to the top of the mountain to enjoy the view on Saturday of Thanksgiving Day weekend for the annual Fall Festival!
 There will also be wagon rides, a BBQ, kids’ activities, music, and more.
-Free for 2018-2019 season pass holders, $10 for adults, and $5 for children under 12.

 One of my favourite fall drives in New Brunswick!
 We start turning off Route 112 at Coverdale United Church (dating from 1865), just on the outskirts of Riverview.
 Follow Route 910 and soon you’ll come to a lovely stretch along the water, then continue on toward Caledonia Mountain.
 So many fabulous colours all around!
 Route 910 ends in Hillsborough, a lovely spot to stop and enjoy a treat before continuing home.